-3.1 Actions

-- Action 1: We will strengthen relationships between the County Council and its key stakeholders including bus and community transport operators, public sector partners and the LEP.
-We will put in place governance arrangements to oversee the delivery of the bus strategy, monitor and report on progress. - Action 2: We will enter into an Enhanced Partnerships arrangement under powers within the Bus Services Act 2017 with the bus operators and other partners.
-The partnerships will seek to actively achieve better bus services used as a travel more of choice over the car where appropriate.
-This will include identifying how the partners work together to combat congestion through road reallocation and other bus prioritisation solutions. - Action 3: We will ensure our approach to reviewing use of road space and developing highways and transport schemes fully considers how buses will be prioritised over cars. - Action 4: We will ensure the Local Transport Plan 2011 to 2026 is reviewed to align with this Bus Strategy. - Action 5: We will formalise our partnering arrangements with Surrey County Council, East Sussex County Council and Brighton and Hove City Council, developed through the Total Transport initiative, and work together to pool resources where appropriate. - Action 6: We will ensure that new developments are designed to accommodate buses and that developer funding is ringfenced to fund low cost bus travel. - Action 7: We will take forward the delivery of bus infrastructure through the Local Transport Improvements Programme (LTIP).
-See Appendix x for list of proposed schemes. - Action 8: We will review supported bus services and community transport funding to prioritise where they mostly contribute to the West Sussex Plan. - Action 9: We will develop a joint plan with bus operators to prioritise the use of clean vehicles in Air Quality Management Areas. - Action 10: We will, through the Enhanced Partnerships, improve multi-operator and multi-modal travel by reviewing the tickets and products allowing this.
-This will include seeking to have fares structures aligned across operators on an easily understood basis and the increased use of easy payments solutions enhancing the experience for users. - Action 11: We will, through the Enhanced Partnerships, support investment in clean bus technology solutions and new vehicles in areas where congestion occurs and Air Quality Management Areas.
-In addition, we will support the use of new technologies including hybrid and electric vehicles. - Action 12: We will, through the Enhanced Partnerships, work with bus companies to provide lower cost fares for young people and other incentives for their use and to build commercial patronage.
+Action 1: We will strengthen relationships between the county council and its key stakeholders including bus and community transport operators, public sector partners and the LEP.
+We will put in place governance arrangements to oversee the delivery of the bus strategy, monitor and report on progress.

+Action 2: We will enter into an Enhanced Partnership arrangement under powers within the Bus Services Act 2017 with the Bus Operators and other partners seek to actively achieve better bus services used as a travel more of choice over the car where appropriate.
+This will include how the partners work together to combat congestion through road reallocation and other bus prioritisation solutions.

+Action 3: We will ensure our approach to reviewing use of road space and developing highways and transport schemes fully considers how buses will be prioritised over cars.

+Action 4: We will ensure the Local Transport Plan 2011 to 2026 is reviewed to align with this Bus Strategy.

+Action 5: We will formalise our partnering arrangements with Surrey County Council, East Sussex County Council and Brighton and Hove City Council developed through the Total Transport initiative and work together to pool resources where appropriate.

+Action 6: We will ensure that new developments are designed to accommodate buses and that developer funding is ring-fenced to fund low cost bus travel.

+Action 7: We will take forward the delivery of bus infrastructure through the Local Transport Improvements Programme (LTIP).
+See Appendix x for list of proposed schemes.

+Action 8: We will review supported bus services and community transport funding to prioritise where they mostly contribute to the West Sussex Plan.

+Action 9: We will develop a joint plan with bus operator to prioritise the use of clean vehicles in Air Quality Management Areas.

+Action 10: We will through the Enhanced Partnership to improve multi-operator and multi-modal travel by reviewing the tickets and products allowing this.
+This will include seeking to have fares structures aligned across operators on an easily understood basis and the increased use of easy payments solutions enhancing the experience for users.

+Action 11: We will, through Enhanced Partnership and other partnerships, support investment in clean bus technology solutions and new vehicles in areas where congestion occurs and Air Quality Management Areas.
+In addition, we will support the use of new technologies including hybrid and electric vehicles.

+Action 12: We will, through the Enhanced Partnership, work with bus companies to provide lower cost fares for young people and other incentives for their use and to build commercial patronage.

-Action 13: We will work with district/borough and town/parish councils to jointly contribute to the cost of supporting non-commercial bus and community transport services.
+Action 13: We will work with District/Borough and Town/Parish Councils to jointly contribute to the cost of supporting non-commercial bus and community transport services.

 Action 14: We will work with our partners seeking alternative sustainable provision in rural areas where conventional buses are not suitable.
+In particular, we will explore co-ordinated use of our own fleet along with Community Transport partners.